manjaro/homepage/content/features/usercases/students.md

 Physics including molecular dynamics, gravitation and coloumb forces and more can be taught using [Step](https://www.kde.org/applications/education/step/).
 The earth can be explored with [Marble](https://marble.kde.org/), while the sky and stars can be viewed with [Stellarium](http://www.stellarium.org/).

-[Minuet](https://www.kde.org/applications/education/minuet/) brings a software for music education that teches students ear training, rhythm, harmony and more and provides features for teachers to create own lessons.
+[Minuet](https://www.kde.org/applications/education/minuet/) brings a software for music education that teaches students ear training, rhythm, harmony and more and provides features for teachers to create own lessons.

 Learning is also important for the youngest.
 [Gcompris](http://gcompris.net/) allows them to play and learn basics of a computer, elementary mathematics, geography, reading and many other things.
 Included are also games like puzzles, chess, memory and more that will make learning a pleasant and funny experience.